kyma-project/community/docs/contributing/05-gh-actions.md

 ### Treat event context data as untrusted input

 - Every workflow trigger is provided with a [GitHub context](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context) that contains information about the triggering event.
 You must treat this context data as untrusted data.
-- If your Action needs some input data
-  - Set the untrusted input value of the expression to an intermediate environment variable
+- If your Action needs some input data, set the untrusted input value of the expression to an intermediate environment variable.

 ```yaml
 - name: print title